1. Stakeholder Input.

 2. Fully Funded Public Education.

 Action: We are actively monitoring legislation surrounding public education funding and publicly funded charter schools.
 We push for transparency and accountability in upcoming legislation, engage and inform constituents on these issues and encourage them to contact their representatives, as well.
-We will work to ensure prudent implementation of anything that would take resources away from, or distract from the need to address, the most vulnerable populations in JCPS.
+We continue to work to ensure prudent implementation of anything that would take resources away from, or distract from the need to address, the most vulnerable populations in JCPS.